AFRICA EVIDENCE LEADERSHIP AWARD 2023: TERMS OF REFERENCE

-After the submission deadline, the nominations will be reviewed by the AEN awards committee, and a list of shortlisted nominees will be prepared by 14 April 2023.
-Online profiles of shortlisted nominees (protecting the contact information of applicants; shared publicly only with their permission) will be shared via the AEN.
-Each AEN member will have one opportunity to vote for their preferred shortlisted nominee until 5 May 2023.
-The final shortlisted nominations will be considered by both governance structures of the AEN (Reference and Advisory Groups), with three award-winners and three runners-up being announced on 12 May 2023.
+After the submission deadline, the nominations will be reviewed by the AEN awards committee, and a list of shortlisted nominees will be prepared.
+Thereafter online profiles of shortlisted nominees (protecting the contact information of applicants; shared publicly only with their permission) will be shared via the AEN.
+Each AEN member will have one opportunity to vote for their preferred shortlisted nominee until 21 May 2023.
+The final shortlisted nominations will be considered by both governance structures of the AEN (Reference and Advisory Groups), with three award-winners and three runners-up being announced by 1 June 2023.

 WHAT ARE THE ASSESSMENT CRITERIA?